mikeferguson/ros2_cookbook/pages/cmake.md

 ## Linting Configuration

-I prefer a more ROS1-style code style.
+I prefer a more ROS 1-style code style.
 To allow braces to be on their own lines:

 ```cmake